Simpa Solar Home System

 A pay-as-you-go solar home system available in India.

 The Simpa Solar Home System is an integrated home energy system that includes an embedded keypad (Simpa Regulator) combined with the Progressive Purchase platform.
-The platform allows a pay as you go solution for end users.
-The hardware system includes a solar panel, battery for energy storage, lights, fan and device charging ports.
+The platform provides pay as you go solution for end-users.
+The hardware system includes a solar panel, battery for energy storage, lights, fan, and device charging ports.
 The software system (Simpa Revenue Management System) is a centralized solution in the cloud, accessible via SMS gateway and over the internet, for payment processing and accounts settlement.

 Simpa Networks is headquartered in Noida, Uttar Pradesh, India.

-This product is currently distributed throughout India in 9 districs of Uttar Pradesh, Bihar and Odisha.
+This product is currently distributed throughout India in 9 districts of Uttar Pradesh, Bihar, and Odisha.

 Simpa Networks employs payroll sales agents and has registered dealers who distribute the systems.

 Initial payments range from 60 – 120 USD.
-Energy recharges start from 0.66 USDConverted in May 2020.
-Depending on their energy needs, users can be eligible to receive from Urja Mitras (VLE) and Rural Sales Associates a small down payment of 26.5 – 40 USD (2,000 – 3,000 INR)Converted in May 2020 , from the total cost of the Solar Home System
+Energy recharges start from 50 INR, which is equivalent to 0.66 USDConverted in May 2020.
+Depending on their energy needs, users can be eligible to receive from Urja Mitras (VLE) and Rural Sales Associates a small down payment of 26.5 – 40 USD (2,000 – 3,000 INR)Converted in May 2020, from the total cost of the Solar Home System.